yv989c/BlazarTech.QueryableValues/docs/README.md

         p.Description
     };
 ```

 **About Complex Types**
-> :warning: All the data provided by this type is transmitted to the server; therefore, ensure that it only contains the properties you need for your query.
+> ⚠️ All the data provided by this type is transmitted to the server; therefore, ensure that it only contains the properties you need for your query.
 Not following this recommendation will degrade the query's performance.

-> :warning: There is a limit of up to 10 properties for any given simple type (e.g. cannot have more than 10 [Int32] properties).
+> ⚠️ There is a limit of up to 10 properties for any given simple type (e.g. cannot have more than 10 [Int32] properties).
 Exceeding that limit will cause an exception and may also suggest that you should rethink your strategy.

 ## Do You Want To Know More? 📚
 Please take a look at the [repository][Repository].